 December

-The first official month of winter in Kyoto isn’t such a bad one.
+The first official month of winter in Kyoto isn’t such a bad one, in my opinion.
 Even with the dipping temperatures, December days are often sunny.
 In fact, December is the driest month of the year in Kyoto.

 - Average Rainfall: 50 mm

-While there’s hardly a bad time of the year, the best time to visit Kyoto is May.
+While I’d call this beautiful Japanese city a (mostly) four-season destination, the ideal time to go to Kyoto is May.
 Springtime in Kyoto is simply magical.
-May offers the best compromise between beautiful scenery, good weather and smaller crowds.
+In my experience, May offers a great compromise between beautiful scenery, good weather, and smaller crowds.

-Although you’ll miss out on the cherry blossoms of early spring, the weather in May is warmer than the cool days of late March and early April.
-Sightseeing in Kyoto in May is also more comfortable.
-You’ll enjoy both warmer weather and smaller crowds.
+Although we’ll miss out on the cherry blossoms of early spring, the weather in May is warmer than the cool days of late March and early April.
+I also found sightseeing in Kyoto more comfortable in May than in other months.
+I enjoy both the most pleasant weather and smaller crowds.

 Outside of Golden Week, a collection of Japanese holidays at the beginning of the month, May is relatively quiet.
-Finding accommodations in Kyoto won’t be as much of a challenge at this time of year.
+When I last visited Kyoto in May, I had less trouble finding accommodations than at other times of the year, like the summer high season.

 Aside from May, the best month to go to Kyoto is November.
-Like seeing the cherry blossoms, watching Kyoto erupt into fall colours is one of the most memorable experiences you’ll have in Japan.
+Like seeing the cherry blossoms, watching Kyoto erupt into fall colours could be one of the most memorable experiences you’ll have on your trip to Japan.

-The weather in Kyoto in November is comfortable and sunny.
-You should expect cooler temperatures in autumn than in the late spring though.
+In my experience, the weather in Kyoto in November is comfortable and sunny.
+I would expect, however, cooler temperatures in autumn than in the late spring.

-Be aware that the crowds in November will be denser than in May.
-The fall colours attract domestic visitors from around Japan.
+One thing I think you should know is that the crowds in November will be denser than in May.
+The fall colours attract a ton of domestic visitors to the city from all around Japan.

-Accommodation availability and prices will be higher than normal throughout most of the month.
-It’s unlikely you’ll regret it though.
-Scouring Kyoto’s temples, shrines, and gardens under a delightful burst of fall colours is unforgettable!
+Another caveat is that, in my experience, accommodation availability and prices will be higher than normal throughout most of the month.
+It’s unlikely you’ll regret it, though.
+Scouring Kyoto’s temples, shrines, and gardens under a delightful burst of fall colours is unforgettable.